Benchmark collection

 CoreMark - 2009 for embedded systems

 Intended for embedded systems by EEMBC in 2009 for embedded system it is too large for an Arduino Uno, but runs from an Arduino Mega 2560 onwards to multithreaded Octacore Xeon processor.
-The results show that it scales with frequency and improved IPC.
+The results show that it scales mostly with frequency and a little with improved IPC.

-The results vary from some 7 points for the Arduino Mega 2560 (the Leonardo and Uno have not enough RAM) to 23770 for an i7-6820HQ or 124624 for a 16-thread execution on a dual Xeon X5550 machine.
+The results vary from some 7 points for the Arduino Mega 2560 (the Leonardo and Uno have not enough RAM) to 39082 for an i7-13700T or 390614 in a 24-thread execution.
+That’s 5580x or 55802x faster, almost 5 magnitudes!
 That’s hard to display with linear bar graphs.
-The range of frequencies is vast as well from 16 MHz in the Arduino to 3600 MHz in a Quadcore i7.
-Putting this into relationship narrows the differences:
+The range of frequencies is vast as well from 16 MHz in the Arduino to 4600 MHz in a Quadcore i7, another 280x.
+Putting these two values (CoreMark and Frequency) into relationship narrows the differences:

-Still its comparing 8bit CPUs to 32bit ARM and 64bit x86 ones with long pipelines, many registers and the like.
+It is still comparing an old 8bit CPUs with a modern 32bit ARM and 64bit x86 CPUs, with long pipelines, many registers and large caches.
 The difference in simple IPC is seen.

 embench - 2019 for RISC-V comparison